Master of Education in Literacy and Digital Learning

 Earn this Master of Education degree by completing 10 courses for 30 units of course work.
-The program consists of five foundation core courses including a capstone seminar, and five specialization courses.
+The Masters of Education online program consists of five foundation core courses including a capstone seminar, and five specialization courses.
 You can start in any semester and begin with any courses offered.
 The Capstone Seminar is the only course with prerequisite(s) and is planned as your last course in the program.
 Earn your Masters in 21st Century Literacies in San Diego today.

 Core Courses (15 units)

 Analysis of the American educational system with a particular focus on issues of diversity, inequity, conflict and social justice within a school context.
 Historical case studies, contemporary policies and practices, and international comparisons compel consideration of the social construction of education.